Hualapai Smith's: History

 By August 19, 1873, the Sentinel reports Smith's ferry was alerted to watch for two men wanted for the murder of the station keeper of Kenyon Station.

 The river landings on the Colorado below Yuma, were ended in 1878, after the Southern Pacific railroad reached that town in 1877.
 They purchased the Colorado Steam Navigation Company and by 1878 had replaced Port Isabel, Sonora with a river port and shipyard at the rail head in Yuma.

-The Site Today
+Today

 There is no trace of the old settlement, which is now under farmland and farm buildings in the ejido Grullita, along a former course of the Colorado River.